Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

+\fakeparagraph{Multi-round updating} We consider there are limited (or even zero) samples before the initial deployment, and data samples are continuously collected and sent from edge devices over a long period (the event rate is often low in real cases \cite{bib:IPSN19:Meyer}).
+The server retrains the model and sends the updates to each device in multiple rounds.
+Regarding the highly-constrained communication resources, we choose low resolution image datasets (MNIST \cite{bib:MNIST} and CIFAR10/100 \cite{bib:cifar10}) to evaluate multi-round updating.
+We conduct one-shot rewinding in multi-round \sysname, \ie rewinding is executed only once to achieve the desired updating ratio at each round as in Alg. \ref{alg:dpu}, which avoids hand-tuning hyperparameters (\eg updating ratio schedule) frequently over a large number of rounds.

+\fakeparagraph{Single-round updating} The deployed model is updated once via server-to-edge communication when new data from other sources become available on the server after some time, \eg releasing a new version of mobile applications based on newly retrieved internet data.
+Although \sysname is elaborated and designed under multi-round updating settings, it can be applied directly in single-round updating.
+Since transmission from edge devices may be even not necessary, we evaluate single-round \sysname on the large scale ImageNet dataset.
+Iterative rewinding is adopted here due to its better performance.
+Particularly, we alternatively perform rewinding 20\% of the remaining trainable weights according to \equref{eq:combined} and sparse fine-tuning until reaching the desired updating ratio.

-We implement \sysname with Pytorch \citep{bib:NIPSWorkshop17:Paszke}, and evaluate its performance on multiple vision datasets, including MNIST \citep{bib:MNIST}, CIFAR10 \citep{bib:cifar10}, ILSVRC12 (ImageNet) \citep{bib:ILSVRC15} using multilayer perceptron (MLP), VGGNet \citep{bib:NIPS15:Courbariaux,bib:ECCV16:Rastegari}, ResNet34 \citep{bib:CVPR16:He}, respectively.
-We randomly select 30\% of each original test dataset (original validation dataset for ILSVRC12) as the validation dataset, and the remainder as the test dataset.
-Let $|.|$ denote the number of samples in the dataset.
+\fakeparagraph{Settings for all experiments} We randomly select 30\% of the original test dataset (original validation dataset for ImageNet) as the validation dataset, and the remainder as the test dataset.
 Let $\{|\mathcal{D}^1|,|\delta\mathcal{D}^r|\}$ represent the available data samples along rounds, where $|\delta\mathcal{D}^r|$ is supposed to be constant along rounds.
-Both $\mathcal{D}^1$ and $\delta\mathcal{D}^r$ are randomly drawn from the original training dataset (only for evaluation purposes).
-For all pre-processing and random initialization, we apply the tools provided in Pytorch.
-We use the average cross-entropy as the loss function without a regularization term for better studying the effect on the training error caused by newly added data samples.
-We use Adam variant of SGD as the optimizer, except that Nesterov SGD is used for ResNet34 following the suggestions in \citep{bib:ICLR20:Renda}.
-The test accuracy is reported, when the validation dataset achieves the highest Top-1 accuracy.
-When the validation accuracy does not increase compared to the last round, the model will not be updated to reduce communication overhead.
-More implementation details are provided in Appendix~\ref{sec:app_implementation}.
-We will open-source the code upon acceptance.
+Both $\mathcal{D}^1$ and $\delta\mathcal{D}^r$ are randomly sampled (without replacement) from the original training dataset to simulate the data collection.
+In each round, the test accuracy is reported, when the validation dataset achieves the highest Top-1 accuracy during retraining.
+When the validation accuracy does not increase compared to the previous round, the models are not updated to reduce the communication overhead.
+This strategy is also applied to other baselines to enable a fair comparison.
+We use the average cross-entropy as the loss function, and use Adam variant of SGD for MLP and VGGNet, Nesterov SGD for ResNet56 and MobileNetV1.
+More implementation details are provided in Appendix \ref{app:implementation}.